chahidanas/AirBnB_clone_v2/web_static/README.md

-This directory implements web design.
+This directory implements webpage design.